Bayer dismisses antitrust concerns about digital farming

-MONHEIM, Germany (Reuters) - Bayer (BAYGn.DE) said it was unable to propose the sale of any digital farming assets to allay EU concerns about its planned $66 billion takeover of Monsanto (MON.N).
+MONHEIM, Germany (Reuters) - Bayer said it was unable to propose the sale of any digital farming assets to allay EU concerns about its planned $66 billion takeover of Monsanto.

 The European Commission last month started an in-depth investigation into the German group’s plan to acquire the U.S. seeds maker.